canonical/fetch-service/docs/reference/sourcecraft.rst

 Rejection reasons
 -----------------

-A repository is rejected if any of the following criteria is met:
+A repository is rejected if any of the following criteria are met:

 * The clone is not
   `shallow <https://git-scm.com/docs/git-clone#Documentation/git-clone.txt-code--depthcodeemltdepthgtem>`_.